4 Ways to Improve Power Output | Snatch and Clean & Jerk

 1. Prioritize Explosive Hip Extension

-What to focus on:
+What to include:

 Why it matters: